Alexey-Danilchenko/Spectron/firmware/README.md

 The spectrometers are driven by hardware timer clock in both cases.
 The spectrometers readouts are performed via external 16bit SPI based ADC.
 The board also has four selectable precision voltage references (2.5V, 3.0V, 4.096V and 5V) to allow more precise ADC range fitting to the spectrometer output.

-For the purpose of the measurements, the board provides two external trigger pins - the spectrometer driver makes use of one of them at a time of measurement (the trigger signal can be offset and issued prior to the measurement with configurable delay).
-For the goals of this project, the pins are labelled `TRG_FLASH` and `TRG_CAMERA` in the code for flash and digital camera triggering accordingly.
+For the purpose of the measurements, the board provides two external trigger pins (only one can be selected and used at a time).
+The spectrometer driver makes use of the selected trigger pin at the time of the measurement (the trigger signal can be offset and issued prior to the measurement with configurable delay).
+For the goals of this project, these pins are labelled `TRG_FLASH` and `TRG_CAMERA` in the code for flash and digital camera triggering accordingly.

 The spectrometer drivers also have configurable black subtraction mode that could be used to eliminate spectrometer offset voltage (that appears to be nonlinear).
+This can be configured in one of the following ways:

+- to capture black frame output manually
+- to capture black frame output before the main measurement
-This can be configured to capture black frame output manually, before or after the main measurement.
+- to capture black frame output after the main measurement

 When black levels are captured the spectrometer readings are adjusted accordingly.

-The selected reference voltage, gain (if supported) and black mode are stored in EEPROM and persist even when board is powered off.
+The selected reference voltage, gain (if supported) and black mode are stored in EEPROM and persist even when the board is powered off.

 Calibration data provided by Hamamatsu for each sensor (used to determine wavelengths mapping for each sensor) needs to be provided to the driver to get accurate readings.
 If omitted, the calibration data from my own sensors is used as a fall-back.

 All the readings are captured as floating point values in 0..1 range.
-By default readings from the driver are also bandpass corrected (this is configurable) using Stearns and Stearns (1988) bandpass correction method.
+By default, readings from the driver are also bandpass corrected (this is configurable) using Stearns and Stearns (1988) bandpass correction method.

 Below are individual specifics of each firmware.